 About

-My interest in personal stories has also led me to explore themes of memory, perceived/created reality, and desires and dreams.
+My interest in personal stories has also led me to explore themes of memory, perceived or fabricated reality, and desires and dreams.

 I use a variety of mediums including metal, plaster, wood, and fabric.
 There is a direct correlation between the materials and scale of my work and the fact that I am working in Korea on a year-to-year basis.
 The work needs to be either small enough to fit in a suitcase or be able to fold up into a more manageable size if a sudden move is required.

-The ideal is that my art be inclusive and make the viewer feel a kinship or sense of relatedness.
+The intention of my art is to be inclusive and make the viewer feel a kinship or sense of relatedness.
 I believe that we all experience similar emotions or feelings on our journey in life and that art is a way for us to connect and relate to each other.